Saccharomyces boulardii is a tropical yeast strain first isolated from lychee and mangosteen fruits in 1923.

 - Swelling of the gastrointestinal tract.

 Because the risk of systemic colonization with Saccharomyces boulardii has not been evaluated so far, this drug should not be used in patients with weak immune defenses such as HIV, organ transplantation, leukemia, malignancies, radiotherapy, chemotherapy, cortisone treatment in long-term high doses.

-Very rare cases of fungemia, with positive blood culture for Saccharomyces, have been reported, mainly in patients with central venous catheters, critically ill patients or immunocompromised patients.
+Sporadic cases of fungemia with positive blood culture for Saccharomyces have been reported, mainly in patients with central venous catheters, critically ill patients, or immunocompromised patients.

 In most of these cases, the course was favorable after discontinuation of Saccharomyces boulardii treatment, administration of antifungal therapy, and, if appropriate, removal of the catheter.

-As with any drug containing live microorganisms, special care should be taken when handling the product in the presence of patients, mainly carriers of a central venous catheter, but also peripheral ones, even if these patients are not treated with Saccharomyces boulardii.
+As with any drug containing live microorganisms, special care should be taken when handling the product in the presence of patients, mainly carriers of a central venous catheter and peripheral ones, even if these patients are not treated with Saccharomyces boulardii.

-The product can also be taken with an antibiotic, but not with an antifungal medicine.
+The product can also be taken with an antibiotic but not antifungal medicine.

 Since Perenterol is made from living cells, it should not be mixed with liquids or foods that are very hot (over 50 ° C), with ice, or with alcohol.